 Biography

-Jean Chauvin was born in Rochefort (Charente-Maritime) on March 30, 1889.
+Jean Chauvin, known as Chauvin, was born in Rochefort (Charente-Maritime) on 30 March 1889.
 He moved to Paris in 1908.
-Chauvin died on May 15, 1976 at the Château de Chaillé in Saint-Martin-lès-Melle.
+Chauvin died on 15 May 1976 at the Château de Chaillé in Saint-Martin-lès-Melle.

 Key dates